Adobe extension, font types and file types

 Think of the OTF font types as having all of the functionality of TTF, but with larger character sets for different languages and glyph characters.
 Open Type Font is what OTF is short for, and it can be used on both Macintosh and Windows platforms without conversion.

 TTF is for True Type Font, another of the font types.
-It came before OTFs, and is still the most widely used.
-When you have a choice in buying typefaces, we recommend OTF instead of TTF.
+It came before OTFs or Open Type.
+When you have a choice in buying typefaces, we recommend Open Type instead of True Type.
+Adobe no longer supports Type Type Fonts.

-When printing on press, all images must be a minimum of 300 ppi or greater, and be sized to the dimensions the image will appear in the final print copy.
+When printing on press, all images must be a minimum of 300 ppi or greater, and be sized to the dimensions the image will be in the final book, or larger.
 The two most common file types for book printing on press, are the JPG and TIF.

 TIF or TIFF file types stands for Tagged Image Format (Format).
 It is an image format file for high-quality graphics.